Network Intrusion Analysis - Part 1: Simulating and Analyzing an Encrypted Data Leak in WSL with Wireshark on Windows(potd)

 # Install tcpdump

-sudo apt update && sudo apt install -y tcpdump
+sudo apt update && sudo apt install -y tcpdump- Capture traffic on the loopback interface:

 # Capture traffic